krtejeda/krtejeda.github.io/_posts/2018-09-08-bad-design.md

 ---
 layout: post
 title: Bad Design
-subtitle: There are paths to everywhere except the way I want to go.
+subtitle: There are paths everywhere except the way I want to go.
 ---

 ## "Don't follow the path.
 Blaze the trail." - *Jordan Belfort* ##